mediafly/extensions-documentation/interactives.md

 * osVersion: which version of the OS
 * appVersion: which version of the app
 * deviceId: the unique device ID for this device
+* lastUpdated: the lasted updated time.
+This is good for debugging purposes, to help you identify which version of the Interactive you are looking at on the device

+#### Use 2: Send configuration parameters to the app
 Optionally, Interactives can then return a JSON Object with specifics on how the app should behave.
-E.g. on iOS, return value may be a JSON Object such as this:
+E.g. on ""iOS, return value may be a JSON Object such as this:

 		{
 		  “mflyInitVersion”: “2”,